simi823/JavaScript2018/react-exercises/21-cmas-thunk/README.md

 - A login call.
 This will need a member ID and pin number.
 - An AJAX call to get the nominees.
 An example of how you can expect the data.
 An example of the expected response is _src/constants/categories.json_.
 - An AJAX call to send a vote.
-To make this call, you will need to send the category number, the array index of the nominee, the member ID.
+To make this call, you will need to send the category number and the array index of the nominee.
 See _src/constants/categories.json_.
 - A call to complete the vote.
 This will need the member ID.

 ### Steps